-After 20 years in the same company, our Professional Diploma gave Jenny the skills and confidence to land a new job in UX.
+After 20 years in the same company, our Professional Diploma gave Jenny the skills and confidence to land a new job in UX research.

 She worked in a number of roles in her previous company including publisher, project manager and business analyst.
 During that time, Jenny found that she was speaking to product users and practicing UX principles without realising that UX was an industry in its own right.